agesa1/TPM-Spoofer/README.md

 You **MUST clear the TPM before using this tool**.

-### Step 1: Windows Security
+### Spoof steps

 1. Open **PowerShell**
 2. Type **Clear-TPM**
 3. Run as admin tpm-spoofer.exe
-4. Check your TPM serials
+4. Reboot your PC and check your TPM serials

 USAGE: https://www.youtube.com/watch?v=AUCJlpRXFKA